27 Jan Prajna Paramita Heart Sutra, Part 71

 [Series of Master Shen-Long expounding on the Prajna Paramita (Perfection of Transcendent Wisdom) Heart Sutra]

 (Last week we ended with, “Dream represents your life on earth.
 Imagination represents your indulgence in flights of fancy, to think of the past, present and future, thinking about going to sleep or thinking I ought to do things this way, and so forth.
 After you part from these phenomena, then it is nirvana attainment.”)

-To enter thoroughly means making a thorough inquiry about this to the last ultimate point and not be able to continue, for it is already at the end.
-When reaching completely to the peak state, where all matters are seen clearly by you without cognitive distortion, dream and imagination, then one enters the nirvana.
+Enter thoroughly means making a thorough inquiry about this to the last ultimate point and not be able to continue, for it is already at the end.
+When reaching completely to the peak state, where all matters are seen clearly by you without inverted views and delusion, then one enters the nirvana.

-[Sutra] All Buddha of past, present and future, through reliance on Prajna Paramita hence attains Anuttara-Samyak-Sambodhi (the supreme perfect enlightement).
+[Sutra] All Buddha of past, present and future, rely on Prajna Paramita and have attained Anuttara-Samyak-Sambodhi (the Supreme Perfect Enlightement).